kabocha-network/pallet_supersig/README.md

   /!!\ note of caution /!!\ the creator of the supersig will NOT be added by default, he will have to pass his adress into the list of added users.

-- `propose_call` - make a proposal on the specified supersig. an amount corresponding to the length of the encoded call will be reserved.
+- `submit_call` - make a proposal on the specified supersig. an amount corresponding to the length of the encoded call will be reserved.

 - `approve_call` - give a positive vote to a call. if the number of vote >= SimpleMajority, the